whitjord/subnotes/README.md

 * Add spaced repetition support (need to figure out if data should go in flashcards or be in one space under the notebook)
 * Check notepointer pattern
 * Use more conventional conventions, checkout RFC 2119
-* Add more examples for flashcards, notes, and topics
+* Add more complex examples for flashcards, notes, and topics
 * Add possible HTML outputs for example questions/flashcards, notes, and topics
 * Create a complete JSON Schema
 * How are images going to be handled?

 ---

 ## Extensions

 Subnotes core spec should stay simple and comply with the other specs it is based on, but it should also be extensible.
 Extensions will probably come in three types, listed below with examples.

 1. Extensions for Nodes and Libraries
    (Additional metadata, name/value pairs, maybe use JSON Schema, but not sure yet how that would integrate with core spec JSON schema.
 Some of these could make their way into core spec.)
    * Reference/citations for notebooks and notes
    * regular expression answers for flashcards to facilitate automated testing
    * Different "types" for *note* nodes.
 A "definition" *note* could facilitate dynamic generation of *flashcards* and glossaries using the *note*'s **topic** and **note** fields
 2. Extensions for Markdown
    (Should be existing markdown extensions that are commonly used and well supported by markdown libraries.)
    * LaTex/Tex for displaying math
    * Tables
 3. Extensions for Spaced Repetition
    (Most likely just different types of scheduling algorithms.)
    * SM-2 (SuperMemo 2)

 ### Todo
 * Expand, refine
 * Decide how to handle node/library, and spaced repetition extensions in existing JSON Schema